fedbiomed/fedbiomed/README.md

 $ ./scripts/configure_conda
 ```

-* this script will create the environments, or update them if the conda.yaml files have been modified
+* this script will create/upadte the conda environments

 * there is one specific environment for each component:

   * fedbiomed-network.yaml    : environment for HTTP upload/download server and MQQT daemon (network component)
   * fedbiomed-node.yaml       : environment for the node part
   * fedbiomed-researcher.yaml : environment for the researcher part
+  * fedbiomed-gui.yaml        : environment for the data management gui on the node

 **Remark**:

 * this script can also be used to update only some of the environments
 * for some components, we provide different versions of yaml files depending of the operating system of your host
-* be carefull about it, specially if you update the conda environment by using the conda command directly
 * in case of (conda or python) errors, we advice to remove all environments and restart from fresh (use the **-c** flag of configure_conda)
 * general usage for this script is: